flutter/website/src/cookbook/effects/parallax-scrolling.md

 ## Display items with text and a static image

-Each list item displays a rounded-rectangle background image, exemplifying one of seven locations in the world.
+Each list item displays a rounded-rectangle background image, representing one of seven locations in the world.
 Stacked on top of that background image is the name of the location and its country, positioned in the lower left.
 Between the